 3 Sage Intacct - Best for Reporting

-Sage Intacct is a browser-based, GAAP-compliant financial management system which offers a comprehensive suite of core accounting functionalities.
-Its support for multi-entity operations, project accounting, and multi-dimensional reporting allows businesses to expand domestically or internationally seamlessly.
+Why We Chose It: Sage Intacct is a browser-based, GAAP-compliant financial management system offering core accounting functionalities.
+Its support for multi-entity operations, project accounting, and multi-dimensional reporting allows businesses to expand domestically or internationally.
 Moreover, its integrations with CRM, inventory management, and other essential systems enhance its versatility.

-Sage Intacct’s scalability, making it suitable for mid-market and enterprise-level companies with growth ambitions.
+Sage Intacct’s scalability suits mid-market and enterprise-level companies with growth ambitions.
 However, it’s important to note that some advanced features like budgeting and interactive reporting may come at an additional cost.
 An endorsement from the American Institute of CPAs (AICPA) as a “preferred provider of financial management application” further attests to its reliability and adherence to industry standards.

 4 Acumatica

-Acumatica is an ERP with a strong focus on accounting.
+Why We Chose It: Acumatica is an ERP with a strong focus on accounting.
 The cloud-based architecture offers unlimited users for flexibility and scalability.
-This adaptable pricing model is based on actual resource usage and modules employed.
+Additionally, we found Acumatica’s pricing model quite flexible, based on actual resource usage and modules employed rather than user count.

-One of Acumatica’s standout features is its support for multi-entities which facilitates global financial consolidation, making it suitable for companies with international operations.
+One of Acumatica’s notable features is its multi-entity support, facilitating global financial consolidation for companies with international operations.
 Industry-specific editions make Acumatica a solid choice for those in construction, distribution, manufacturing, retail-commerce, and services.

 5 Microsoft Dynamics 365 Business Central

-Dynamics 365 Business Central by Microsoft is a versatile solution for managing various aspects of an enterprise thanks to functionalities that encompass finance, human resources, operations, marketing, and sales.
-The accounting module offers essential features such as audit trails, multi-currency, and multi-language support, while also automating recurring tasks like invoicing and reporting.
+Why We Chose It: Dynamics 365 Business Central by Microsoft is a versatile solution with enterprise-level functionalities encompassing finance, human resources, operations, marketing, and sales.
+The accounting module offers essential features such as audit trails, multi-currency, and multi-language support while automating recurring tasks like invoicing and reporting.

-For growing businesses looking to transition into a comprehensive ERP system with a focus on accounting, Dynamics 365 provides the tools necessary to streamline operations and drive data-driven decision-making.
-And all on a user-friendly interface which resembles popular Microsoft products.
+For growing businesses looking to transition into a full ERP system focusing on accounting, Dynamics 365 provides the tools necessary to streamline operations and drive data-driven decision-making.
+And all on a user-friendly interface that resembles popular Microsoft products.

 6 Xero

-The cloud-based Xero accounting system is designed to streamline bookkeeping processes, offering features like bank reconciliation, financial reporting, and sales tax management.
-Xero’s strength lies in its ability to provide a comprehensive view of a company’s cash flow, with clear displays of upcoming bills and outstanding invoices.
+Why We Chose It: The cloud-based Xero accounting system optimizes bookkeeping processes, offering features like bank reconciliation, financial reporting, and sales tax management.
+Xero’s strength lies in its ability to provide an in-depth view of a company’s cash flow, with clear displays of upcoming bills and outstanding invoices.

 Xero offers unlimited user support across all its plans, facilitating real-time collaboration among employees, accountants, and financial advisors.
-However, Xero is most suitable for small to medium-sized enterprises with transaction volumes that do not exceed 2,000 per month.
+However, Xero is most suitable for mid-sized enterprises with transaction volumes that do not exceed 2,000 per month.

 What Is Enterprise Accounting Software?

-Enterprise accounting software is used by large businesses to cover core accounting processes while including a suite of advanced capabilities to balance your books.
+Large businesses use enterprise accounting software to cover core accounting processes while including advanced capabilities to balance your books.
 These additional tools give your business more insight and control into your financials.

 In addition to the standard accounts payable, accounts receivable, and general ledger capabilities found in all accounting software, you’ll also find features such as: